maxangelo987/maxangelo987/README.md

 Here are some ideas to get you started:
 -->

-### 🔭 I’m currently working on Research and Computing/Engineering Development
+### 🔭 I’m currently working on Research and Computing + X Development
 ### 🌱 I’m currently learning in Computing and Engineering
 ### 👯 I’m looking to collaborate on Computer Engineering, Computer Science, Information Systems, Software Engineering and Information Technology
 ### 😄 Pronouns: (He/Him) but sometimes a Robot
 ### 🙏 Religion: Omnist
-### ⚡ Fun fact: I love languages, programming and human languages
+### ⚡ Fun fact: I love languages, programming, and human languages

 </div>